A Week On Kauai : From the West Side

 All of this comes after....

 Day 1: Head to G's Juice Bar in Waimea for fresh juice or an açaí bowl to enjoy on your way up Waimea Canyon.
 Make a stop at the Canyon lookout to take in the view and then head to mile 14, the start of the Waipo'o Falls Hike.
-Enjoy the 1.5 mile hike (easy with kids!), check out the waterfall and take in some true Kauai feels.
+Enjoy the 1.5 mile hike (easy with kids!), check out the swimming hole and take in some true Kauai feels.
 After you've hiked back out, continue to Koke'e State Park where you can get lunch and eat in the huge lawn area.

 Day 2: Relax, read a book, hang out enjoying the lanai and outdoor lounge chairs in the morning.
 Then grab Porky's Kauai for lunch and head to Kekeaha Beach (minutes from the Nene Nest) with chairs, an umbrella and cold drinks for the day.
 (This is not generally a swimming beach for kids but my own kiddos never tire of the endless sand play and walks here!)
 Don't forget to rinse off in the outdoor shower when you get home!